asengupta07/story/README.md

 ---

 ## **1. Introduction**
-StoryForge is an interactive storytelling platform where creators, readers, and brands collaborate.
-Combining AI-assisted writing, gamified reader engagement, and traditional monetization, StoryForge enables a dynamic, reader-influenced storytelling experience.
+StoryBoard is an interactive storytelling platform where creators, readers, and brands collaborate.
+Combining AI-assisted writing, gamified reader engagement, and traditional monetization, StoryBoard enables a dynamic, reader-influenced storytelling experience.

 ---